OllieJones/fast-woo-order-lookup/readme.txt

 An earlier version of this plugin did not use trigram-related full text search, and therefore did not find things users expected to find.
 Please upgrade.

 == Changelog ==

+= 0.4.0 May 10, 2024 =

+Patch the query to look up distinct public meta_key values.

 = 0.3.0 April 25, 2024 =